On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

 \subsubsection{The factorisation theorem for curves}

-In this paragraph, we shall prove a factorisation theorem for finite dominant birational morphisms of curves (i. e., purely one-dimensional schemes over a field).
-Our result will generalise \cite{Stacks}, Tag 0C1L, where the factorisation theorem is proved over algebraically closed fields.
+In this paragraph, we shall prove a factorisation theorem for finite dominant birational morphisms of reduced curves.
+(Throughout this paragraph, a \it reduced curve \rm will mean a reduced purely one-dimensional schemes of finite type over a field.
+A \it birational morphism \rm of reduced curves is a morphism which induces an isomorphism of dense open subsets of source and target.)
+Our result will generalise \cite{Stacks}, Tag 0C1L, where the factorisation theorem is proven over algebraically closed fields.
 The proof given in \it loc. cit. \rm can be taken with some minor modifications.
 First recall that a commutative diagram